 Smart Cleaning Settings

 In Q1 2025, we released Smart Cleaning Settings to automatically choose options like vacuum suction level, mopping strength and number of passes based on predicted cleanliness of the space.
-These settings could be paired with "Clean the Dirty Rooms", or could be applied to any custom cleaning routine.
+These settings could be paired with "Clean Dirty Rooms", or could be applied to any custom cleaning routine.

 Smart Notifications